PHOTOGRAPHS. PHOTOGRAPHS. PHOTOGRAPHS.

-The above photos from c.
-1930 feature G. Smith (r) at Battlblent
+The above four photos from c1930 feature G. Smith (r) at Battleblent

 Bertie Hannan , David Birrewl? and Martin Beattie 1946

-Mary Maggie & Margie Johnstone and Agnes Lumbsden 1928
+Mary, Maggie and Margie Johnstone and Agnes Lumsden 1928

-(L-R) Alec Foggo (East Barns), Jim Pettigrew (East Linton) and Peter Whitecross - Bayswell pre-WW2.
-Possibly going to school function.
+(L-R) Alec Foggo (East Barns), Jim Pettigrew (East Linton) and Peter Whitecross - Bayswell Road pre-WW2.
+Possibly going to a school function.